By the end of this section, you will be able to:

-Recently, however, a new voice has emerged that has allied itself with the Republican Party.
-Born in part from an older third-party movement known as the Libertarian Party, the Tea Party is more hostile to government and views government intervention in all forms, and especially taxation and the regulation of business, as a threat to capitalism and democracy.
-It is less willing to tolerate interventions in the market place, even when they are designed to protect the markets themselves.
-Although an anti-tax faction within the Republican Party has existed for some time, some factions of the Tea Party movement are also active at the intersection of religious liberty and social issues, especially in opposing such initiatives as same-sex marriage and abortion rights.57 The Tea Party has argued that government, both directly and by neglect, is threatening the ability of evangelicals to observe their moral obligations, including practices some perceive as endorsing social exclusion.
+Recently, however, a new voice emerged that allied itself with the Republican Party.
+Born in part from an older third-party movement known as the Libertarian Party, the Tea Party was more hostile to government and viewed government intervention in all forms, especially taxation and the regulation of business, as a threat to capitalism and democracy.
+It was less willing to tolerate interventions in the market place, even when they were designed to protect the markets themselves.
+Although an anti-tax faction within the Republican Party has existed for some time, some factions of the Tea Party movement were also active at the intersection of religious liberty and social issues, especially in opposing such initiatives as same-sex marriage and abortion rights.57 The Tea Party argued that government, both directly and by neglect, was threatening the ability of evangelicals to observe their moral obligations, including practices some perceive as endorsing social exclusion.

 Movements on the left have also arisen.
 The Occupy Wall Street movement was born of the government’s response to the Great Recession of 2008 and its assistance to endangered financial institutions, provided through the Troubled Asset Relief Program, TARP (Figure 9.16).
 The Occupy Movement believed the recession was caused by a failure of the government to properly regulate the banking industry.
 The Occupiers further maintained that the government moved swiftly to protect the banking industry from the worst of the recession but largely failed to protect the average person, thereby worsening the growing economic inequality in the United States.

 While the Occupy Movement itself has largely fizzled, the anti-business sentiment to which it gave voice continues within the Democratic Party, and many Democrats have proclaimed their support for the movement and its ideals, if not for its tactics.60 Champions of the left wing of the Democratic Party, however, such as former presidential candidate Senator Bernie Sanders and Massachusetts senator Elizabeth Warren, have ensured that the Occupy Movement’s calls for more social spending and higher taxes on the wealthy remain a prominent part of the national debate.
 Their popularity, and the growing visibility of race issues in the United States, have helped sustain the left wing of the Democratic Party.
-Bernie Sanders’ presidential run made these topics and causes even more salient, especially among younger voters.
-This reality led Hillary Clinton to move left during the primaries and attempt to win people over.
-However, the left never warmed up to Clinton after Sanders exited the race.
-After Clinton lost to Trump, many on the left blamed Clinton for not going far enough left, and they further claimed that Sanders would have had a better chance at beating Trump.61
+Bernie Sanders’ 2016 presidential run made these topics and causes even more salient, especially among younger voters.
+Several incidents since that time, most notably the murder of George Floyd on May 25, 2020, have caused the Black Lives Matter movement, which began in 2013 after the acquittal of George Zimmerman in the shooting death of Trayvon Martin in April 2012, to expand.
+Black Lives Matter protests took place in record numbers in 2020.61

 Unfortunately, party factions haven’t been the only result of party polarization.
 By most measures, the U.S. government in general and Congress in particular have become less effective in recent years.
 Congress has passed fewer pieces of legislation, confirmed fewer appointees, and been less effective at handling the national purse than in recent memory.
 If we define effectiveness as legislative productivity, the 106th Congress (1999–2000) passed 463 pieces of substantive legislation (not including commemorative legislation, such as bills proclaiming an official doughnut of the United States).
 The 107th Congress (2000–2001) passed 294 such pieces of legislation.
 By 2013–2014, the total had fallen to 212.62

 Perhaps the clearest sign of Congress’ ineffectiveness is that the threat of government shutdown has become a constant.
 Shutdowns occur when Congress and the president are unable to authorize and appropriate funds before the current budget runs out.
 This is now an annual problem.
 Relations between the two parties became so bad that financial markets were sent into turmoil in 2014 when Congress failed to increase the government’s line of credit before a key deadline, thus threatening a U.S. government default on its loans.
 While any particular trend can be the result of multiple factors, the decline of key measures of institutional confidence and trust suggest the negative impact of polarization.
-Public approval ratings for Congress have been near single digits for several years, and a poll taken in February 2016 revealed that only 11 percent of respondents thought Congress was doing a “good or excellent job.”63 In the wake of the Great Recession, President Obama’s average approval rating remained low for several years, despite an overall trend in economic growth since the end of 2008, before he enjoyed an uptick in support during his final year in office.64 Typically, economic conditions are a significant driver of presidential approval, suggesting the negative effect of partisanship on presidential approval.
+Public approval ratings for Congress have been low for decades, typically lower than presidential approval.
+Congressional approval dipped to single digits in November 2013.
+Levels early in 2021 were in the mid-30s.
+However, even then, disapproval was at greater than 60 percent.63 In the wake of the Great Recession, President Obama’s average approval rating remained low for several years, despite an overall trend in economic growth since the end of 2008, before he enjoyed an uptick in support during his final year in office.64 Typically, economic conditions are a significant driver of presidential approval, suggesting the negative effect of partisanship on presidential approval.

 THE CAUSES OF POLARIZATION